If you have a general enquiry or would like to contact the Friends of the Watts Memorial

 If you have a media or press enquiry, you may find it quicker to contact Dr John Price, the Chair of the Friends of the Watts Memorial.

-Please click here for contact details for Dr John Price
+Please click here to contact Dr John Price

 If you are contacting the Friends regarding a proposal to place a new memorial tablet to the Watts Memorial, please note the following: